suresh-chaudhari/weather-ms/README.md

     b.
 Manage the a database store post and user information, reply post information
     c.
 Use Redis to introduce a caching layer
     d.
 Secured application with https
     e.
-Docker containiration
+Docker containerization
+    f.
+Deployment: Docker/PCF file (docker-compose.yml)(manifest.yml)

 Note: Redis caching layer is implemented for expose endpoint for /api/v1/post and /api/v1/post/{postId}/reply
-      Redis will keep data in Caching for 5 minutes after that it will make query to again database and put it in cache
+      Redis will keep data in Caching for 30 seconds after that it will make query to again database and put it in cache

       To update Redis Cache time , you can update in application.yml file with ;time-to-live: 20000' field.